cloudinary/js-url-gen/__DOC_EXAMPLES__/annotatedExamples/imageOverlay.md

 // An overlay is built from several parts
-// Import video or image overlay, based on your asset import Overlay from '@cloudinary/base/actions/overlay';
+// Import video or image overlay, based on your asset import {Overlay} from "@cloudinary/base/actions/Actions";
-// Import the source of the layer, this determines if the layer is an image, text or video import {image} from "@cloudinary/base/values/sources";
+// Import the source of the layer, this determines if the layer is an image, text or video import {image} from "@cloudinary/base/values/sources/Sources";

-// Import how to position your layer import Position from "@cloudinary/base/values/position";
+// Import how to position your layer import * as Position from "@cloudinary/base/values/position/Position";

 // We'll also resize our overlay, we'll need this for later. import Resize from "@cloudinary/base/actions/resize";